Mary Jane Knight

 ANYONE!
 You may have sung your whole life as an amateur or professional.
 You may have been told not to sing because you have trouble matching pitch.
 Maybe the thought of singing out loud gives you nightmares!
-If you are interested and open to learning and finding or refining your voice, voice lessons are for you.
-If your child is younger than 5th grade, often group experiences like choirs are more beneficial and cost effective than weekly lessons, but occasional sessions are helpful especially when kids are preparing for an audition.
+If you are interested and open to learning and finding or refining your voice, singing sessions are for you.

-The beauty of individual lessons is that each session is tailored completely to the student, with the ultimate goal of helping each person sing songs with confidence, connection, and beauty.
-Students can either have non-performative goals where we simply make joyful music together, or students may desire to hone their performing skills, preparing for auditions and concerts.
+The beauty of 1-on-1 is that each session is tailored completely to the client, with the ultimate goal of helping each person sing songs with confidence, connection, and beauty.
+Clients can either have non-performative goals where we make joyful music together for personal growth and healing, or clients may desire to hone their performing skills, preparing for auditions and concerts including singing classes and bi-yearly Knightingale Concerts held at Riverside Theatre.

-I have been teaching private voice lessons for over twenty years to students from elementary school to 80+ years old.
-My vocal students have studied Musical Theatre, Classical, Folk, Country, and Pop styles and have received roles both professional and educational, received top ratings in competitions, become competition winners, recorded albums, and earned music scholarships for collegiate music study.
+I have been teaching singing for over twenty-five years to students from toddlers to 80+ years old.
+My vocal students have studied Musical Theatre, Classical, Folk, Country, and Pop styles and have received roles both professional and educational, received top ratings in competitions, recorded albums, and earned music scholarships for collegiate music study.

-I have a great deal of experience playing and coaching Musical Theatre and Opera.
-I was an Adjunct Professor in the Theatre Department at the University of Memphis where she taught voice to musical theatre majors.
-I also teach voice at Kirkwood College.
+I was an Adjunct Professor in the Theatre Department at the University of Memphis where I taught voice to musical theatre majors.
+I also taught voice at Kirkwood College.
 I have extensive classical singing experience both performing and teaching and have experience performing and teaching belt and a wide array of vocal styles.
 My piano skills are especially helpful if a singer is interested in preparing for auditions etc. as I am able to play the full accompaniments with singers.
 If preparing for an audition I can make audition accompaniment recordings, practice tracks and help student select and prepare 16/32 bar cuts.

 I believe firmly in the healing power of music and singing, and that finding your true voice can be transformative.
-I approach voice lessons with a great amount of care and respect for the whole person and believe that everyone possesses the ability to learn to sing if given a safe space.
+I approach singing sessions with a great amount of care and respect for the whole person and believe that everyone possesses the ability to learn to sing if given a safe space.

 TEACHING TESTIMONIALS: